imabderrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to all subdirectories of the current directory for all users
 - **12-directory_permissions**
 This script creates a new directory with specific permissions
+- **13-change_group**
+This script changes the group owner for the file 'hello' to 'school'